-any act or omission that compromises the security, confidentiality, integrity or availability of Personal Data or the physical, technical, administrative or organisational safeguards that we or our third-party service providers put in place to protect it.
-The loss, or unauthorised access, disclosure or acquisition, of
+: any act or omission that compromises the security, confidentiality, integrity or availability of Personal Data or the physical, technical, administrative or organisational safeguards that we or our third-party service providers put in place to protect it.
+The loss, or unauthorised access, disclosure or acquisition, of Personal Data is a Personal measures in an effective manner to ensure compliance with the GDPR.

-Personal Data is a Personal Data Breach.
+Data Breach.